FREQUENTLY ASKED QUESTIONS

 Pelvic floor physiotherapy helps address various concerns including incontinence, painful intercourse, pelvic organ prolapse, pregnancy related pain, postpartum recovery, and persistent low back pain.

-Is pelvic floor physiotherapy different than doing Kegel exercises?
+Is pelvic health physiotherapy different than doing Kegel exercises?

 Oh yes!
 Pelvic floor physiotherapy at Centered In Health does include pelvic floor strength testing and exercises (kegels) but it will also include assessment and treatments for the low back and hips, breathing patterns, muscle tension, core muscle strengthening, and pain science education and strategies.
 Your Physio will also provide a holistic management plan that fits your goals and needs.